Thuggin'

 Thuggin' is the second studio album by the American rapper Magic.
 It was released on August 31, 1999, on No Limit Records and Priority Records.
-Thuggin only found minor success compared to his previous album, peaking at number 53 on the Billboard 200 and number 9 on the Top R&B/Hip-Hop Albums.
+Thuggin only found minor success compared to his previous album, peaking at number 53 on the Billboard 200 and number 9 on the Top R&B/Hip-Hop Albums chart.
 The 504 Boyz, which included Magic, remade the song "Wobble Wobble" as their debut single a year later.